 9. Never be afraid to fail

-To derive a gratifying climbing experience, beginner climber should let go of fear, especially fear of falling.
+To derive a gratifying climbing experience, beginner climbers should let go of fear, especially fear of falling.
 Experienced and famed British climber, Shauna Coxsey once said, “Falling and failing are as much a part of climbing as getting to the top.”

 This is profoundly true, especially bouldering.
 Falling off the bouldering route in bouldering doesn’t present any risk to climbers as dense crash pads lay beneath the climbing route.